poooldo-zz/urlshortener/README.md

 ## Introduction

-This dockerfile is based on the arma3server docker image.
-It just setup Altis Life content and start the server with this mod.
-The container needs all dependencies from arma3server, plus a MySQL database instance.
-Read instructions below for further details.
+This is an url shortener using flask and memcached for storage.
+Follow the below instructions to setup your own instance.

 ## Building from source